comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 The product is supposed to be a solution to the abovementioned problem:

-0. A fragment of the conveyor is recorded by a video-camera
+0. A fragment of the conveyor is recorded by a video-camera.
-1. The recorded data transfers over the network to the server
+1. The recorded data transfers over the network to the server.
-2. Transferred data is being processed by the AI-based algorithm (the main part of the product)
+2. Transferred data is being processed by the AI-based algorithm (the main part of the product).
-3. The result of the previous step is being processed yet to produce important statistics (histograms, graphs, etc)
+3. The result of the previous step is being processed yet to produce important statistics (histograms, graphs, etc).
-4. The data obtained in the previous step is visualized in the WEB interface
+4. The data obtained in the previous step is visualized in the WEB interface.
-5. The operator decides if grinding is necessary
+5. The operator decides if grinding is necessary.

 The following block diagram describes the process